oracle/docker-images/OracleDatabase/README.md

 	   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1)

-On the first startup of the container a random password will be generated for the database.
-You can find this password in the output line:
-	ORACLE AUTO GENERATED PASSWORD FOR SYS, SYSTEM AND PDBAMIN:

-The password for those accounts can be changed via the **docker exec** command. **Note**, the container has to be running:
-	docker exec oracle ./setPassword.sh <your password>

 Once the container has been started and the database created you can connect to it just like to any other database:

 	sqlplus sys/<your password>@//localhost:1521/<your SID> as sysdba